A Blueprint for Family Ministry

 Armed with God’s Word and his power, your family ministry will impact generations to come.
 Now that’s what I call a blueprint made in heaven!

-“We wanted to provide opportunities for parents to learn how to instruct their children,” says Tim Smith, a pastor to family life at Calvary Community Church in Westlake Village, California.
+“We wanted to provide opportunities for parents to learn how to instruct their children,” says Tim Smith, a family pastor at Calvary Community Church in Westlake Village, California.

 To do this, Tim has regular parenting seminars and classes.
 His church sponsors a dinner made by a popular restaurant and brings in a speaker.
 “People love it!
 It’s a more relaxed approach.
 ‘Seekers’ don’t feel like they’re in church,” Tim says.

 Ongoing parenting classes are held in homes and people bring in their neighbors.
 The content is targeted to life stages, such as Baby Steps for expectant and new parents, and classes for parents of kids ages 3 to 8, ages 8 to 12, preteens, and teenagers.
 The church has two support groups for parents: Confident Kids and PARTY (Parents of At-Risk and Troubled Youth).
 Tim sends out a Family Times newsletter six times a year.
 The newsletter contains resource reviews, promotion of parenting classes, and information on parenting issues.